Stylback/stylback.se/prod/README.md

     external: true
 ```

 Intialize the file with the `services` keyword, then we specify the name of our service (`jekyll-prod`, in our case).
 Next, we specify the container name for the service for us to reference later (in our case, also `jekyll-prod`).
 We specify which image should be included in the container, which happens to be the production instance image we built using the `Dockerfile` previously.
-We specify `external:internal` port numbers to bind in the container, which here is the same (you might think that we should bind the internal port 80 to the external port 3999, but the web server listens on port 3999 per the `ngingx.conf` file)
+We specify `external:internal` port numbers to bind in the container, which here is the same.

 To continue, we use the `environment` keyword to specify what environment variables the container should run with.
 Here, we have set the `PUID`, `PGID`, `UMASK` variables to the default user per convention.
 The timezone variable `TZ` is strictly not necessary, but helps with consistency when dealing with logs.
 We allow the container to keep restaring in case of a failure unless we specifically stop it.
 Finally, we specify a Docker network for the container.
 We use `external: true` to indicate that the network already exists and does not need to be created.